As a result of participating in the Horizon programme in 2017 one of the students, Kate Furlong, set up a “Women in Technology Society” in WIT

 There are nine new students onboard for this programme targets 2nd and 3rd year female IT students encouraging them to complete their studies and increase the probability of them pursuing a successful career in IT.
 The programme highlights two main themes for the students, self-development and self-awareness using practical development tools and programs.

 Throughout the year Sun Life Leaders will facilitate professional training aimed at further developing the student’s leadership skills and introduce the students to a real IT environment, including opportunities to work with female and male role models who encourage and support the students to pursue a career in IT.
-As a result of participating in the Horizon programme in 2017 one of the students, Kate Furlong, set up a “Women in Technology Society” in WIT.
+As a result of participating in the Horizon programme in 2017 one of the students, Kate Furlong, set up a “Women in Technology Society” in SETU.

 “We were delighted with the feedback from the first year of this programme.
 The focus and content really resonated with the students.
 It has been such a positive experience to work with this group and as a leadership team we could certainly see them develop as the year progressed.
 With their participation and feedback they have inspired us to continue to further develop and expand the programme this year,” Margaret Carroll, Business Systems Director.